maj323-nau/IMG420-2D_Game_Engines-Gadot/README.md

 **To the TA**

 I am turning in what I have now at 9pm 10/21/2025, tomorrow (10/22/2025) I plan to have my C# programming fully implemented as well as a goal to put particle effects on the coins.

+In order to obtain all the files needed please download the file, MyFirstGame-GetTheCoins.zip